Search

 Hardware Overview

-The sound sensor board is compact and features a microphone (50Hz-10kHz) along with circuitry for signal conversion.
+The sound sensor arduino board is compact and features a microphone (50Hz-10kHz) along with circuitry for signal conversion.

 The microphone captures sound waves and converts them into an electrical signal, which is then processed by the on-board LM393 High Precision Comparator.
 This comparator digitizes the signal and provides it at the OUT pin.